UNIVERSE-HPC/course-material/technology_and_tooling/testing/testable_code_fixtures.md

 ## Fixtures

 As an alternative to encapsulating test methods in a class and using `setup` and `teardown` methods, we can use _fixtures_.
 Fixtures are defined by using the `@pytest.fixture` decorator on a function.
 This function will then become available to be passed as an argument to your tests and used within them.

-Here is how we can write our tests for the `Person` class using fixtures instead of a `setup_class` method:
+Here is how we can write our tests for the `Patient` class using fixtures instead of a `setup_class` method:

 ```python
 import pytest